fbpx

 In the AGRI-FOOD.AI podcast, you can learn how your work can be made easier day by day with this increasingly sophisticated hardware when paired with the brilliant invention: the software of AGRI-FOOD.AI!
 In the 2nd episode, you’ll discover how the seemingly impossible becomes possible!
 Imagine a farmer – yourself – relaxing on the porch while AI counts livestock or monitors fattening progress without the need for individual scaling — all with 100 percent accuracy and without human intervention or errors!

 And don’t forget to stick with us week after week!
 Because at AGRI-FOOD.AI, The Future is Now.
 Connect with us online fill out the form on our website, and we’ll get back to you ASAP.
 Send us your questions, share your experiences, and we’ll turn them into podcast gold with answers and solutions from the world of IT and AI technologies.
-Catch us on Spotify, Google and Apple podcasts, and YouTube.
+Catch us on Spotify, and Apple podcasts, and YouTube.
 Subscribe to our channel to be the first to know when a new episode drops.

 Go to the agri-food products